-In the following, these individual components will be discussed and assembled step by step: Section 2 briefly sketches the freeform ray tracing module we use for rendering the base geometry.
-Following this, Section 3 discusses the glass and car paint shaders used for generating a realistic outside appearance, while Section 4 describes how smooth shadows from environmental lighting are generated.
-Section 5 then discusses how a high-quality car interior is achieved by using ray traced Bidirectional Texture Functions (BTFs), followed by some notes on our hardware setup and overall system performance in Section 6.
-Finally, in Section 7 we conlude with a discussion of some limitations - and potential extensoins - of our approach.
+In the following, these individual components will be discussed and assembled step by step: Section 2 briefly sketches the freeform ray tracing module used for rendering the base geometry.
+Section 3 discusses the glass and car paint shaders applied for generating a realistic outside appearance, while Section 4 describes how smooth shadows from environmental lighting are generated.
+Section 5 then discusses how a high-quality car interior can be achieved by using ray traced BTFs, followed by some notes on our hardware setup and overall system performance in Section 6.
+Finally, in Section 7 we conclude with a discussion of some limitations and potential extensions of our approach.